Pizza Dough Not Rising

 So, let’s take a quick look at the fermentation process.

-Fermentation is the process by which yeast metabolizes or consumes simple sugars to produce carbon dioxide and alcohol.
+Fermentation is a slow process by which yeast feeds simple sugars to produce carbon dioxide and alcohol.

 Fermentation occurs as the yeast in the dough becomes active, which causes the dough’s rise or proving.